Our test drive of Magento’s new 2.4 OSE on our new stack G5 featuring Ubuntu 20, PHP 7.4, and MySQL 8.

 Simplicity with an aMiSTACX G5

-Our aMiSTACX G5 LAMP for Magento’s 2.4 OSE is now available.Additional stacks will be on the way.
-First select demo stacks, then finally our Titanium series.
+Update: aMiSTACX G5 LAMP for Magento’s 2.4 OSE is now available and also for select demo stacks and our Titanium series.
 We look forward to pushing the envelop of our G5, and as usual, all of our stacks will be turnkey.

 We suggest the following for higher performance production applications: